Digital Wallet Fraud: What It Is & How to Prevent It

 Similarly, you can imagine how fraudsters leverage the confusion of people who have never set up a digital wallet before or lost their login details.
 Because the technology is fairly new, bad actors have no trouble getting less tech-savvy users to share their login information.

-How to Reduce Digital Wallet Fraud
+How to Prevent Digital Wallet Fraud

 How SEON Can Tackle Digital Wallet Fraud